-A whole school assembly is scheduled for Friday afternoon, commencing at or just after 2:20pm in the basketball court.
+A whole school assembly is scheduled for Friday afternoon, commencing at approximately 2:30pm in the basketball court.
 This is an important point in the week where we pray as a community, sing the National Anthem, hand out awards, acknowledge birthdays and pass on important notices.
 We also encourage parents and carers to keep us informed of significant achievements that their child has attained, so that as a school we can recognise and congratulate them on their success.
 There are many occasions, outside the school, where students are achieving wonderful things.